 Jos haluat suoraan navigointipolkuun, ohita sivuston työkalut ja kielivalikko

-The European Commission launched the second edition of the EU Social Dialogue newsletter.
+The European Commission has published today the sixth edition of the EU Social Dialogue newsletter.

 Council of Europe Secretary General Thorbjørn Jagland and European Commissioner for Employment, Social Affairs and Inclusion László Andor announced today plans to reinforce local authorities' efforts to overcome inequalities between Roma and non-Roma citizens in their municipalities.

 The European Commission launched a special edition of the EU social dialogue newsletter, featuring success stories on 31 sectoral social dialogue achievements at European level.

 A common set of standards to improve consultation, participation and dialogue with partners during the planning, implementation, monitoring and evaluation of projects financed by the European Structural and Investment Funds (ESIF) has been adopted today by the European Commission.

 Innovointi voi osaltaan edistää osallistavaa kasvua, torjua köyhyyttä, taata onnistuneen siirtymisen ympäristöystävälliseen talouteen ja edistää nuorisotakuun täytäntöönpanoa, todetaan Social Agenda -lehden marraskuun numerossa.